amulyashraddhapatnam/Skill_Lab_Thadam-Labs/README.md

 ### Possible Solutions:
 An AI-powered email threat detection platform that analyses emails, highlights potential risks, and presents the results through a simple and easy-to-understand interface.
 It will help users identify threats, recover important emails from spam, and manage unwanted emails more effectively.

+### Implementation:
+Using agentic coding with Google Antigravity, we developed the proposed solution into a fully functional web application.
+The project was generated, implemented, and tested through the agentic coding workflow, resulting in a working application that can be run locally through a localhost link and used to interact with the implemented features.

 1. Login Page
    <img width="954" height="508" alt="image" src="https://github.com/user-attachments/assets/b22ae231-cf66-4296-b67a-a15f92ba923e" />